movalex/BMD_requests/README.md

 10. All nodes should have a pre-divide/post-multiply checkbox under the settings tab.
 Some nodes have this like the BC node but eg. the OCIO nodes doesn't have having to add pre-div/post-mult nodes if only one node needs it takes up a lot of space.

-11. Add Replace tool with keystroke-mouse drag
+11. Add the possibility to replace a node with another one with keystroke + mouse drag.

 ### Media Management and Workflow